jillnguyen2311/recipe-app-fullstack/README.md

 # Recipe App 🍲

-Welcome to the React-Node Recipe App!
-This application allows users to view, add, and manage their favorite recipes.
-It's built using React for the frontend and Node.js with Prisma for the backend.
+Welcome to the Recipe App!
+This application allows users to view, add, and manage your favorite recipes.
+It's built using React for the frontend and Node.js with Prisma and PostgreSQL for the backend.

 ## Getting Started 🚀